 During the Second World War, anti-aircraft installations were built, but these were later demolished.

-A terrace of three substantial cottages were built.
+A terrace of three substantial cottages was built.
 Two larger cottages were built on either side and a smaller one between them for a Supernumerary (probationary) keeper or maintenance staff.

 The keepers’ gardens were behind the accommodation.